UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 * We are running our 3rd Annual Cyber Defense Exercise (CDE) on October 19th, 2019 in PUP 105.
 CDE is a miniature version of our   biggest competition for the year CCDC.
 It is open to all UMBC undergrads and is a great opportunity to learn more about network security and Cyber Security competitions.
 If you're interested in joining our CCDC team, we strongly recommend participating so you can get a taste of the competition and show us where you may fit in.
 Mark your calendars!!

-* Hosting a CTF (Cyber Defense Exercise) event at UMBC.
+* Hosting a CTF (Capture the Flag) event at UMBC.
 It'll be accessible to beginners, but entertaining for all.
 We did this last year, and we're all looking forward to it.
-See details at the top of the page.
+Sign up [here](https://forms.gle/V3sezPc6i9pqcG1f9).

 * Competing in the following competitions:
     * [DoE Cyberforce](https://cyberforcecompetition.com/) (Fall)